alpha-bytes/zs50-content/lectures/week4.md

     /*
      * Remember when we said that the term `superclass` is a good
      * syntax reminder?
 Here we see why, as we call super() to
      * utilize constructors defined by the superclass.
+In fact,
+     * we can use `super` to access variables and implemented
+     * methods in SObjectDomain, too.
      */
     public AccountDomain(List<Account> accounts){
         super(accounts);